 - Understanding and dealing with young people's behaviour including encouraging children to take responsibility for their behaviour and helping them to learn how to resolve conflict.

-The list is not exhaustive - other issues relevant to the individual applicant and his or her family may need to be addressed.
+The list is not exhaustive - other issues relevant to the individual applicant and their family may need to be addressed.
 The skills and personal qualities that need to be evidenced need to apply to children of all ages and backgrounds short term or permanent.

 The assessing social worker may contact the previous partners of the applicants (taking care not to disclose confidential personal information about the applicant).
 Where there were any children of the relationship or where children were cared for jointly, the social worker will arrange to interview them face-to-face wherever practicable.
 All adult children of the applicant(s) living away from home may also be contacted.